Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 To get married to Elli, you need to get her affection up to a Pink Heart, give her gifts, attend her events, etc. Once her heart is at a pink, you can buy the Blue Feather from Rick’s which costs 980G.
 You will also need the Kitchen extension.
 But give the feather to her and she will agree to marry you.

-**If you need her with Elli, refer to the section at the end of the guide for tips with Elli.**
+**If you need help with Elli, refer to the section at the end of the guide for tips with Elli.**

 =-----------------------------------------------------------=